sayurimizuguchi/conversation-with-discovery/README.md

 Copy or rename the `.env.example` file to `.env` (nothing before the dot).

-Replace the variables in the `.env` file with your **Service credentials** for each service.
+Replace the variables in the `.env` file with your **Service credentials** for Discovery and Conversation.
 Or the service that you want to use.
 For example:

 Paste  the `password` and `username` values (without quotation marks) from the JSON into the `CONVERSATION_PASSWORD` and `CONVERSATION_USERNAME`: